 Signs You May Benefit From a Dental Hygienist Appointment

 The truth is that these everyday symptoms can sometimes indicate the early stages of gum disease or a build-up of plaque and tartar that regular brushing alone cannot address.
-A dental hygienist plays a vital role in preventative dental care.
+A dental hygienist plays a vital role in preventative dental care, helping to keep your teeth and gums healthy between routine check-ups.
+Understanding what your mouth may be telling you is an important step towards maintaining long-term oral health.

 What Are the Signs You Need a Dental Hygienist Appointment?